 So, if you are due a tax credits payout, but have agreed to postpone your tax liabilities, the tax credits you will be paid will be reduced by however much tax you owe at the time.

 Whether you should claim R&D Tax Relief immediately or defer your tax payments is a complicated financial decision.

-And if you’ve already paid corporation for the period in which you conducted R&D, you won’t be getting a tax discount.
-You’ll be getting cash instead.
+And if you’ve already paid corporation tax for the period in which you conducted R&D, you won’t be getting a tax discount.
+You’ll receive a cash credit instead.